openhab/openhab-addons/bundles/org.openhab.binding.upnpcontrol/README.md

 This is especially useful in rules.
 * `browse`: Browse and serve media content.
 The browsing will start at the top of the content directory tree and allows you to go down and up (represented by ..) in the tree.
-The list of containers (directories) and media for selection on the level in the content hierarchy is updated dynamically when changing a level.
+The list of containers (directories) and media entries for selection in the content hierarchy is updated dynamically when selecting a container or entry.
-All media in the selection list, playable on the current selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.
+All media in the selection list, playable on the currently selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.
 * `search`: Search for media content on the server.
 Search criteria are defined in UPnP search criteria format.
 Examples: `dc:title contains "song"`, `dc:creator contains "SpringSteen"`, `unp:class = "object.item.audioItem"`, `upnp:album contains "Born in"`.
-The search starts at the current level in the browse channel and searches down from there.
+The search starts at the value of the `currentid` channel and searches down from there.
-When no level is selected, the search starts at the top.
+When no `currentid` is selected, the search starts at the top.
 All media in the search result list, playable on the current selected `upnprenderer` channel, are automatically queued to the renderer as next media for playback.

 The `upnprenderer` has the following channels:

 * `volume`: playback volume
 * `mute`: mute playback
 * `control`: play, pause, next, previous control